OCA/connector-interfaces/connector_salesforce/README.rst

  - A way must be found in order not to reinvent the wheel with SO onchange management without depending on connector ecommerce addons
  - Fix simplesalesforce exception lookup on next release of library
- - Import Quotation must copy address and store it in deactivate state
+ - Import Quotation must copy the address and store it in deactivate state
  - Battle test password flow and fix it

 Credits